Crayons Improv and Theatre Tulsa Join Forces for Monthly Improvisational Comedy Show

 “I am very excited about our new home and I'm looking forward to partnering with Theatre Tulsa to make this happen,” said Nicole Miller, director and co-founder of Crayons Improv.
 Jarrod Kopp, executive director of Theatre Tulsa, added that this is a valuable addition to TT's programming.
 “Improvisational performance is an exciting part of a thriving theatre community, and it deserves a place in Tulsa.”

 Cast members need to be at least 17 years old.
 Performance experience is a plus, but anyone willing and open to learning improv can audition.
 Auditions will be on Oct.
 16 at 7-9 pm, and auditioners should come prepared to move and improvise.
-To register for an audition, go to theatretulsa.org/auditions
+To register for an audition, Click Here.

 Monthly performances of Crayons Improv will be held on the second Friday of each month at Theatre Tulsa's studio space.